rotundasoftware/parcelify/README.md

 # Parcelify

-Parcelify is a browserify wrapper that creates a css and / or template bundle from assets in npm modules.
+Parcelify is a [browserify](http://browserify.org/) wrapper that creates css and / or template bundles from assets in npm modules.

+Many thanks to [James Halliday](https://twitter.com/substack) for his critical role in bringing this module into reality.

 ## How dat work?